 Is this just XML and SOAP all over again?

-If you’re old enough, a lot of this might echo the whole buzz around XML and SOAP, which ultimately failed in delivering most of its promises and were condemned to bloat the entire ecosystem.
+If you’re old enough, a lot of this might echo the whole buzz around XML and SOAP, which ultimately failed to deliver most of their promises and were condemned to bloat the entire ecosystem.

-GraphQL is much more likely to succeed as:
+GraphQL is much more likely to succeed because:

 The implications are much bigger than the above:

-- When you use Serverless, your server is actually everywhere (and not nowhere as the name suggests), you can deploy a lambda function in any region AWS is available, with new concepts like lambda@edge your deployment is actually planetary
+When you use serverless, your server is actually everywhere.
+(It isn't not nowhere as the name suggests.)
+You can deploy a lambda function in any region AWS is available.
+With new concepts like lambda@edge your deployment is actually planetary.

-- Serverless make your server absolutely identical to anyone else serverless server.
-That is to say, once you get effective ways of distributing serverless code you’re suddenly in a position where you can replicate consistently deployments in a way that has no precedents.
+Serverless make your server absolutely identical to anyone else's serverless server.
+Once you get effective ways of distributing serverless code, you’re in a position to replicate consistent deployments in a way that has no precedent.

 Why Serverless and GraphQL are interesting in combination